pwelke/GraphMiningTools/doc/content/pages/fileformat.md

 (The tree has id 13 and occurs three times in the database that was used here).

 The canonical string representation is recursive; an open bracket starts an edge from the current vertex and a closing bracket closes the current subtree.
+It must always terminate with a space.
+E.g. '2 ' is a canonical string of a tree containing a single vertex labeled 2, while '2' is an invalid string that results in a segfault in some places.
 See the drawings of the five graphs below.

 !(0)[0.png]